riboviz/containers/docs/run-with-singularity.md

 ## step 3.2: Prepare the RiboViz
 The RiboViz is stored on the host machine, so you may reuse the existing files.
 You need to setup the following path:
 * `/path/to/riboviz` : The path to your RiboViz (and example-datasets) folder.
-Inside the folder, there should be two folders, one is `riboviz`, which is the RiboViz in develop branch.
+Inside the folder, there should be two folders, one is `riboviz`, which is the RiboViz in main branch.
 The other is `example-datasets`, which is example-datasets in master branch.
 In the `riboviz` folder, there should be a folder containing the dataset (for example, Wallace_2020_JEC21).

 To prepare the dataset, you need to download and install `sratoolkit` to generate fastq files.
 The documentation on that software can be found at [https://hpc.nih.gov/apps/sratoolkit.html](https://hpc.nih.gov/apps/sratoolkit.html).
-**If you don't have sratoolkit installed on you PC, you can generate the fastq files on Eddie, then download them to your PC**
+**If you don't have sratoolkit installed on you PC, you can generate the files and folders on Eddie, then download them to your PC**

 ``` text
 /path/to/riboviz